Edu4rdSHL/edu4rdshl.github.io/_posts/2024-07-23-steam-on-linux-fixing-it.md

 ### Shaders compilation taking forever

+**Important:** On decent GPUs, shaders compilation are just a waste of CPU time and can be disabled.
+However, on low-end GPUs, shaders compilation will help to run the games better.
+To disable shaders compilation, you can go to `Steam > Settings > Downloads > Shader Pre-Caching` and disable the `Enable Shader Pre-Caching` option at the end of the page.

 If you are experiencing shaders compilation taking forever, you can try it:

 - **Increase the number of threads**: By default, Steam uses only 1 thread to compile shaders, you can increase the number of threads by modifying the `$HOME/.steam/steam/steam_dev.cfg` file, adding the following content: